Scarface (1983 film): Relatability to mobsters

-Influence in hip hop
+Influence in hip-hop

-The release of Scarface coincided with the rise of hip hop, and the film has had a lasting influence on hip hop music artists.
-American rapper Nas compared himself to Tony Montana and compared rapper Jay-Z to Manolo, both characters from Scarface, on Nas's track "Last Real Nigga Alive" from his album God's Son, during the time of the high-profile feud between the two.
-Rapper AZ, Nas's close associate has referred himself as SOSA over the years.
-In 2003, Hip Hop record label Def Jam Recordings released a compilation album called Music Inspired by Scarface.
-The compilation album contains Rap music directly inspired by the movie or has lyrical content that can relate to the film.
+The release of Scarface coincided with the rise of hip-hop, and the film has had a lasting influence on hip-hop music artists.
+The beginning of the 1996 music video for the song "2 of Amerikaz Most Wanted" by rapper 2Pac featuring Snoop Dogg is a reference to a scene from the movie.
+Rapper Tony Yayo's stage name is derived from the movie, referencing Tony Montana's first name and a moment in the movie where Tony tells Chi-Chi (Ángel Salazar) to "get the yeyo".
+American rapper Nas compared himself to Tony Montana and compared rapper Jay-Z to Manolo, both characters from Scarface, on Nas's track "Last Real Nigga Alive" from his 2002 album God's Son, during the time of the high-profile feud between the two.
+Rapper AZ, Nas's close associate has referred himself as SOSA over the years, referencing Paul Shenar's character.

+In 2003, hip-hop record label Def Jam Recordings released a compilation album called Music Inspired by Scarface.
+The compilation album contains rap music directly inspired by the movie or has lyrical content that can relate to the film.
+Rapper Cuban Link released "Scarface 2" in 2002, which was featured on his Broken Chains mixtape.
+Cuban has frequently sampled and mentioned Scarface into his music in songs like "Off the Books" (with The Beatnuts and Big Pun), "Toe to Toe" (featuring Big Pun), "Shakedown", "Quiet Storm" and various of his other tracks.

 Rapper Chief Keef uses the nickname "Sosa" after Alejandro Sosa.
-South-Korean rapper and member of group BTS, Agust D also compared himself to Tony Montana and made multiple references to the movie in his track "Tony Montana" from his debut album, Agust D. In The Lonely Island parody hip hop 2011 song "Jack Sparrow", a rap song intended to be about clubbing is ruined by Michael Bolton singing about various films, including Scarface.
+In The Lonely Island parody hip-hop 2011 song "Jack Sparrow", a rap song from their album Turtleneck & Chain intended to be about clubbing is ruined by Michael Bolton singing about various films, including Scarface.
+In 2011, rapper Future released the gold-certified "Tony Montana" on his album Pluto.
+South-Korean rapper and member of group BTS, Agust D also compared himself to Tony Montana and made multiple references to the movie in his track "Tony Montana" (featuring Yankie) from his 2016 debut album, Agust D.

-In 2011, Rapper Future released the gold-certified Tony Montana.
-The beginning of the music video for the song "2 of Amerikaz Most Wanted" by rapper 2Pac featuring Snoop Dogg is a reference to a scene from the movie.
-Rapper Tony Yayo's stage name is derived from the movie, referencing Tony Montana's first name and a moment in the movie where Tony tells Chi-Chi to "get the yeyo".
-In 2023, Drake sampled a monologue by Pacino in the film and included it on the song "Daylight".

-Nicki Minaj's 2018 song "Chun Li" contains lines that appear to be reworked Tony Montana's quotes, such as "They painting me out to be the bad guy/ Well, it's the last time you gonna see a bad guy/ do the rap game like me" and "They need rappers like me/ they need rappers like me!"
+Nicki Minaj's 2018 song "Chun-Li" from her album Queen contains lines that appear to be reworked Tony Montana's quotes, such as "They painting me out to be the bad guy/ Well, it's the last time you gonna see a bad guy/ do the rap game like me" and "They need rappers like me/ they need rappers like me!"
+In 2023, Drake sampled a monologue by Pacino in the film and included it on the song "Daylight" from his album For All the Dogs.